-Mentor 'stranded in NZ' until November
+Mentor's social media plea proves successful

-Geva Mentor: England netballer asks for help to travel back to Australia
+Geva Mentor: England netballer successful in plea for help to travel back to Australia

 Last updated on .From the section Netball

-England netballer Geva Mentor has made a social media plea for help returning to Australia from New Zealand amid Covid-19 travel restrictions.
+England netballer Geva Mentor says she will be able to return to Australia, a day after her social media plea for help amid Covid-19 travel restrictions.

-Mentor, 37, from Bournemouth, says she is "effectively stranded" until November after the cancellation of the Red Roses' Test series in Australia.
+Mentor, 37, from Bournemouth, said she was "effectively stranded" in New Zealand until November after the cancellation of the Red Roses' Test series in Australia.

-"I can potentially get out of New Zealand to anywhere in the world, but I can't get to Australia," she said.

-"Even then, I face going via Fiji after a night there and then back to Sydney."
+A private chartered plane has now been arranged for her on 7 October.

 Mentor is based in Melbourne where she is captain of Collingwood Magpies in the country's Super Netball league.